 You will get off the cruise ship quicker if you book an excursion with your cruise line.
 Otherwise, get your tender boat ticket as early as possible from the customer service personnel on board.

-Discover a charming maze of traditional white stone houses and narrow streets lined with shops peddling everything from designer sunglasses to elaborate lace tablecloths.
+Discover a charming maze of traditional white stone houses and narrow streets with shops peddling everything from designer sunglasses to elaborate lace tablecloths.

 Many restaurants also serve traditional Greek food, snacks, and delicious Greek coffee.

 The island is a magnet for travelers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – considered some of Europe’s finest stretches of sand.

 In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name, the Limani).

 Mykonos is a popular destination for celebrities, famed as an artists’ colony with its galleries showcasing everything from paintings to sculptures.